STRIDES/NIHCloudLabAzure/notebooks/GenAI/initiate_jupyter_notebook/InitiateJupyterNotebook.md

 ![JN_12.jpg](/docs/images/JN_12.jpg)

-Now you are in Jupyter Notebbok
+Now you are in Jupyter Notebook